smpolash/promptopia/README.md

-# promptopia
+# Promptopia
-A Dynamic Prompt CRUD Application with AI ChatGPT.
+A Dynamic Prompt (NextJS) CRUD Application with AI ChatGPT.